tgc-bot/FourAcesContracts/Membership.md

 A Council is created that contains the Division Heads of the M.O.A, M.O.G. and M.O.L; Additionally, any current VIP Member who has paid over 500 chips into their Balance MAY become a Council Member, subject to a simple majority vote by all Members of the Casino, and then a confirmation majority vote by existing Council Members.
 This Council has the authority to make descisions on cases that would impact the greater Casino as a whole, and would be beyond the scope of any individual Division.

 Additionally, this Council shall appoint from its own Members a Chair of the Council, or Council Chair.
 This Chair shall have no extra authority beyond which it is granted within these Terms or the Staff Terms.
+The Chair of the Council is appointed so long as a simple majority of Council Members approve of the specified person; at any point, a Council Member may move to appoint a different Council Member as the Chair: such a vote would continue until either all Council Members vote, or until 2 (two) days pass.
+If (or after two days) the approvals failed to get a simple majority, then the vote fails and the current Chair continues.
+If there is no appointed Chair of the Council (or if the Chair is recused), then a Division Head shall become Acting Chair of the Council until one is appointed, in order as following: M.O.G.
+Division Head, M.O.A.
+Division Head, and M.O.L.
+Division Head.

 <span class="underline"></span>